 Tusk: EU migrant quotas have 'no future'

-European Council head Donald Tusk has said obligatory migration quotas "have no future" amid efforts to mend fences with eastern European states.
+EU Council head Donald Tusk has said obligatory migrant quotas "have no future" amid efforts to mend fences with eastern European states.

-"I don't see any special future for this project, but it's important to find an understanding that does not separate Poland and other Visegrad group countries from the rest of Europe," Tusk, a former Polish prime minister, told the Polish press agency Pap, in the margins of a meeting on social affairs in Brussels on Wednesday (18 October).
+"I don't see any special future for this project, but it's important to find an understanding that does not separate Poland and other Visegrad group countries from the rest of Europe," Tusk, a former Polish prime minister, told the Polish press agency, Pap, in the margins of a meeting on social affairs in Brussels on Wednesday (18 October).

 Thank you for reading EUobserver!